runtimeverification/rv-predict/README.md

-## Installing
-To install without running integration tests (recommended) simply run `mvn package` in the project root, with the flag `-DskipTests` to skip unit tests.

 ## Usage
-It is recommended to add RV-Predict/bin to your PATH.
+It is recommended to add the `bin` directory to your PATH.

-Invoke `rv-predict` on a class as you would invoke the Java interpreter:

-    rv-predict [options] class [args...]        #(predict in a class), or rv-predict [options] -jar jarfile [args...] #(predict in executable jar)

-where `[options]` include both RV-Predict and Java specific options.

-You can also invoke `rv-predict` as a Java agent:

-    java -javaagent:<rvPath>/lib/rv-predict.jar ...
+Then follow the instructions at `docs/quickstart.txt`.

 ## Misc
 Additional documentation can be found online on the